What is glycyrrhizin good for?

 The process traditionally consisted on grinding the roots and making them boil in a slow fire in copper boilers constantly removing until a consistent pasta was made.
 In recent times modern machines carry out the process in steam containers.

 In the composition of the licorice other sweeteners are used to hide its natural bitterness.
 As glycyrrhizin presents certain incompatibilities and a possible toxicity, as we will see later, normalized products of licorice are sold without this component, which is called Deglycyrrhizinated Licorice ((DGL) that means in English licorice without glycyrrhizin.
 It has some different properties to the complete variety.
-(More information about licorice toxicity in the listing above)
+(More information about licorice toxicity in the listing below)

 Besides normalized preparations of licorice, its dry root is also used to carry out decoctions and tinctures accomplished with the dry root macerated in some 45 º alcoholic drink during 15 days.
 The advantage of the root is that, once collected and washed appropriately, it can be preserved perfectly until we decide to carry out a preparation.